Paul Elvstrom: Sailing great, 88, dies

 Elvstrom's gold medals all came in single-handed dinghies -- the Firefly at London in 1948 and the Finn (Ainslie's class for three of his golds) in Helsinki in 1952, Melbourne in 1956 and Rome in 1960.

-Elvstrom also competed in the two-man Star in 1968 and the three-person Soling in 1972, and competed with his daughter Trine in the two-handed Tornado catamaran in 1984 and 1988.
+Elvstrom also competed in the two-man Star in 1968 and the three-person Soling in 1972, and raced with his daughter Trine in the two-handed Tornado catamaran in 1984 and 1988.

+"He was a great hero for Denmark and for the world of sailing.
+He inspired a lot of people," fellow Dane Anne-Marie Rindom, a Rio 2016 Olympic bronze medalist, told World Sailing.

 'Innovator'